salabs/cistatus/README.md

 ## --context

 This flag sets the string shown as context of the check.
+Defaults to "default"

+## --description

+This flag sets the longder description of the context.
+Defaults to "CI Status"

-##
+## --url

+This flag sets the url for "Details" link in context  / description for the check.